 Amsterdam is the city of tolerance and diversity; a romantic, beautiful place full of vibrance and debauchery.
-1 night in Amsterdam was enough to get a taste of what the canals, museums and historical sites have to offer.
+One night in Amsterdam was enough to get a taste of what the canals, museums and historical sites have to offer.

 Wandering the Canals